f5devcentral/f5-velos-training/docs/velos_networking.rst

 **Note: OPT-0039 QSFP28 LR4 used in VIPRION/iSeries are compatible with VELOS, but default optics for 100G SR4 VEOS is OPT-0052 (as shown above)**.

 Below are the current VELOS optic SKUs:

-**Note: 100G BiDi is planned (please contact product management to discuss your requirements, as there are different standards available in the market)**.

 +----------------------+------+-----------------------------------------------------------------------------------------+
 | F5-UPGVELQSFP28LR4   | MY   | VELOS Field Upgrade: QSFP28 Transceiver (100G-LR4, 10KM, LC, SMF, DDM) ROHS             |